 Autosomal dominant.
 This means that only 1 parent must carry the gene.
 The parents have a 1 in 2 chance that each child will have the condition.

 The condition may also be part of many other genetic syndromes.

 There are many types of craniosynostosis.
 Different names are given to the various types.
 The types are named by which suture or sutures are involved.
 They are also named by how the shape of the skull is affected.
 Common types of craniosynostosis are listed below.

 This means a "triangle-like" shape skull in which a ridge may stick out from the forehead.
 The eyes may be close together, and the forehead may look pointed and narrow.
-It is caused by fusion of the forehead (metopic) suture.
+It is caused by the fusion of the forehead (metopic) suture.
 This suture runs from the top of the head down the middle of the forehead, toward the nose.

 This means a skull that is long and narrow from front to back and narrow from ear to ear.
-It is caused by fusion of the sagittal suture.
+It is caused by the fusion of the sagittal suture.
 This suture runs front to back, down the middle of the top of the head.
 This is the most common type of craniosynostosis.